 Merrill College Programs & Courses

-schools and agencies, in research) and mentor students as they participate.
+Merrill College is proud to support a diverse range of programs that are united in the goal of fostering experiential learning.
+These programs model active civic and academic engagement in schools and agencies, in research, and mentor students as they participate.
 They take education beyond the classroom.
 Merrill is currently supporting the development of new programs while supporting and growing existing programs.
 Some of these programs offer academic credit; others do not.
 All encourage tangible, hands on learning meant to spark a sense of purpose, caring, and drive in students that will last well beyond college.
-And all provide students the chance to dig deeper into what it means to be a Merrill student on campus, in the Santa Cruz community, and in the world.
+They all provide students the chance to dig deeper into what it means to be a Merrill student on campus, in the Santa Cruz community, and in the world.

 Academic Experiential Programs